dd32/td-gh-ex/readme.txt

 Fixed - for any bug fixes.
 Security - in case of vulnerabilities.

+## [1.0.3] - 2020-06-11
+*Fixed - Extra curly bracket found on the inline styles *Fixed - Fixed an escaping string in the recent posts widget *Removed - A recent posts feature was removed
+*Added - The Tested Up To was added to the stylesheet
+* Added - Opening Body Tag was added to the header.php file.

 ## [1.0.2] - 2020-06-11
 *Changed - Updated the theme screenshot
 *Changed - Added missing image credits to the readme file *Fixed - Setting excerpts for the blog were not working

 ## [1.0.1] - 2020-06-05
 *Changed - Removed some credits for code snippets no longer used.
 *Changed - Updated the theme name from the readme.txt file from Ariele to Ariele Lite

 ## [1.0.0]
 - Theme release as first version